spapas/spapas.github.io/content/react-redux-tutorial.rst

 about these.

-Finally, two thing I'd like to point out and keep in mind are that using redux/react-redux the flow of the data is *crystal* and that writing functional components and reducers is *pure fun*!
+Finally, two thing I'd like to point out and keep in mind are that using redux/react-redux the flow of the data is *crystal* and that as you've already seen by now, writing functional components and reducers is *pure fun*!

 .. _redux: https://github.com/rackt/redux
 .. _react-redux: https://github.com/rackt/react-redux